Ched Evans: Preston North End

 On 6 January 2021, Evans joined Championship side Preston North End on a short-term loan.
 He scored his first goal for Preston in a 2–1 loss to Rotherham United on 6 February 2021.
 On 6 February, he signed a permanent contract with the club.
 On 12 April 2021, Evans extended his contract with the club until the summer of 2023, another two years on top of the original deal signed in February.
 On 13 January 2023, Evans extended his contract until the summer of 2024.

 On 5 April 2023, the club confirmed that Evans would be unavailable for an extended period of time after developing a serious medical condition.
 The condition came as a result of repeated high-force contact, requiring surgery to address his current symptoms and to prevent any future damage.
 He returned to action six months later, starting for Preston in their match against Millwall in October 2023.

 On 28 June 2024, Evans signed as a player/coach with Preston, thus extending his playing contract.

 Fleetwood Town return

 In July 2025, Evans returned to Fleetwood Town signing a one-year contract.
+After scoring six goals in 48 appearances, he renewed his stay for a further year.